PeterDrake/drakepedia/algorithms/analysis.md

 On some occasions we will do amortized analysis, which asks, "What's the average behavior over the worst possible sequence of operations?"
 For almost all algorithms, this is exactly the same as worst-case analysis, because the worst possible sequence of operations is just the worst individual operation over and over again.
 For some data structures (notably resizable arrays) the worst operation *can't* happen over and over again, so the amortized result may be better.
 Amortized running time is always at least as good as worst-case and at least as bad as average.

+In summary:

+Analysis | Question Answered
+-|-
+Worst-case | How long will this take for the worst individual operation?
+Amortized | How long will this take per operation for the worst sequence of operations?
+Average | How long will this take per operation over a typical sequence of operations?
+Best-case | How long will this take for the best individual operation?

 ### Recursive Algorithms
 Here is a recursive algorithm for summing the numbers in an array, implemented as two methods:
 ```java